caelcs/quarkus-template/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 The goal of ths template is to give the engineers a quick look how to use the most common libraries.

 - ✅ Exposing REST Endpoints
 - ❌ Pagination
 - ❌ Audit for tables
+- ❌ Events and outbox pattern
 - ✅ Database Integration
+- ✅ Connection poll for database
 - ✅ Declaring beans in configuration classes
 - ✅ Exposing Metrics Endpoints
 - ✅ Exposing Health Endpoints
-- ✅ Use of REST Clients
+- ✅ Use of REST Clients with a connection poll
 - ✅ Generating and Exposing Swagger
 - ✅ Using Hexagonal Architecture
 - ✅ Use of Yaml Configuration Files
 - ✅ Loading configurations from yaml to class
 - ✅ Use of MapStruct
-- ❌ Use of logging and log levels
+- ✅ Use of logging and log levels
+- ❌ Define metrics for the endpoints
+- ❌ Semantic versioning
+- ✅ Error handling

 In terms of testing:

 - ✅ Integration Tests (JVM and Native mode)
 - ✅ Using Mocks
 - ✅ Use of Architecture Unit Test
 - ✅ Use of Wiremock for stubs
 - ❌ Use of GatLing for Stress Tests
 - ✅ Use of BDD and JGiven as Native Integration Test